LittleGreenViper/SwipeTabController/Sources/SwipeTabController/SwipeTabController.docc/SwipeTabController.md

 - ``LGV_SwipeTabViewController`` is more like a switch in the railway tracks.
 You stay on the train, but change the direction.
 The context is preserved.
 This is more akin to choosing a path at an intersection, and then, continuing on down that path.

 This means that, if you want each tab to represent a big subset of fairly uinque functionality, then ``LGV_SwipeTabViewController`` might not be the right choice.
-If the idea is that each tab represents a specialization of a common UX, then it may be ideal.
+If the idea is that each tab represents a specialization of a linear UX, then it may be ideal.

+Another issue is that the handling of the tab bar is more “primitive,” with ``LGV_SwipeTabViewController``.
+It won’t add the “More…” item, if there’s an overflow of view controllers.

 ### Swipe/Pan Gestures

 The other big difference, is that ``LGV_SwipeTabViewController`` implements native swipe/pan gestures, and these will "argue" with swipe gestures in embedded views.
 If your views will have swipe gestures, then you probably shouldn't use ``LGV_SwipeTabViewController``.

-## How to Get

-The SwipeTabController is supplies as a GitHub repo, and can be fetched via [the Swift Package Manager](https://www.swift.org/documentation/package-manager/), of through [GitHub Carthage](https://github.com/Carthage/Carthage).

-### Swift Package Manager

-The most direct method, is to simply add the package in your Project Target, via the Package Dependencies tab.

-The repo URI is [`git@github.com:LittleGreenViper/SwipeTabController.git`](git@github.com:LittleGreenViper/SwipeTabController.git).
-Specify this, and add the package to your project.

-Once the package is installed, you will need to make sure that you import it, where you use it:

-`import SwipeTabController`

-### Carthage

-Using Carthage, you'll need to add the following line to your [`Cartfile`](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md):

-`github "LittleGreenViper/SwipeTabController"`

-Once you have the package installed, you may actually want to simply add [the main file](https://github.com/LittleGreenViper/SwipeTabController/blob/master/Sources/SwipeTabController/LGV_SwipeTabViewController.swift) to your project, directly, as opposed to building the package.
-The entire package is implemented in one single source file.

 ## Usage